graphile/crystal/examples/forum/tutorial.md

 comment on function forum_example.authenticate(text, text) is 'Creates a JWT token that will securely identify a person and give them certain permissions.';
 ```

-This looks very similar to all of our previous functions, but let’s go over how it works anyway.
-This function will return null if the user failed to authenticate.
-Either their password was incorrect, a user with their email doesn’t exist, or the client forgot to pass `email` and `password` arguments!
+This function will return null if the user failed to authenticate, and a JWT token if the user succeeds.
+Returning null could mean that the password was incorrect, a user with their email doesn’t exist, or the client forgot to pass `email` and/or `password` arguments.
+It is then up to the client to raise an error when encountering `null`.
 If a user with the provided email *does* exist, and the provided password checks out with `password_hash` in `forum_example_private.person_account` then we return an instance of `forum_example.jwt_token` which will then be converted into an actual JWT by PostGraphQL.

 There are two main parts to our function body.
 The first is: